Farrer Herschell, 1st Baron Herschell: Childhood and education

 Herschell was born on 2 November 1837 in Brampton, Hampshire.
 His parents were Helen Skirving Mowbray and the Rev. Ridley Haim Herschell, who was a native of Strzelno, in Prussian Poland.
 When Ridley was a young man, he converted from Judaism to Christianity and took a leading part in founding the British Society for the Propagation of the Gospel Among the Jews.
 He eventually settled down to the charge of a Nonconformist chapel near the Edgware Road, in London, where he ministered to a large congregation.

 Farrer was educated at a grammar school in South London and attended lectures at the University of Bonn as a teenager, where his family lived for six months in 1852.
-In 1857 he took his BA degree with honours in Greek and mathematics at University College London, University of London, receiving prizes in logic and political economy.
+In 1857 he took his BA degree with honours in Greek and mathematics at University College London, receiving prizes in logic and political economy.
 He was regarded as the best speaker at the University College London Union Debating Society and was editor of a University Review along with R.D.
 Littler.
 He later served as an examiner in common law for the University of London from 1872 to 1876.